Det. Mishka: You're not FBI. Who are you?

 - Lampooned in The Simpsons, with intelligence agency vans disguised as "Two Guys From Quantico Pizza" and "Flowers By Irene".

-- Completely averted in the case of real-life MI6, whose headquarters are a very nice building on the river Thames that is actually listed in guidebooks as the headquarters of British Intelligence.
+- Completely averted in the case of real-life MI-6, whose headquarters is a very nice building on the river Thames that is actually listed in guidebooks as the headquarters of British Intelligence.
 However, if you ask the front desk, they will insist that they are simply part of the Foreign and Commonwealth Office.
+Which they are, incidentally.

 - During the Vietnam War, the CIA ran a charter airline, Air America, to support covert CIA operations all over Southeast Asia.

 - One of the few exceptions: You will never, ever find a CIA officer under Peace Corps cover.
 Ever.
 That would detract from the legitimacy of the Peace Corps (goes the argument), and so if you want to serve in both the Peace Corps and the CIA, you have to do your two years at the Peace Corps, wait five whole years, and then you can apply.
 Applications to join the CIA take at least six months to process.

 - The only reason many countries allow the Peace Corps in is because they're emphatically not a CIA front.
 Ever.
 If they tried it and got caught, it would mean the Peace Corps would be pulled from those countries, the US would take a terrible diplomatic blow, and a bunch of innocent, skilled, and altruistic people would get hurt, arrested, and/or killed.
 It's just not worth it, especially when there are much more discreet alternatives.

 - Israel's (only known) nuclear plant is officially a textile factory, although it's reached the point where, after the disguise stopped working in the seventies, they don't even cover it up any more.